canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ```

 This part defines custom *pull* and *build* steps as follows:
-- `override-pull` runs *apt-get* to download the *libcanberra-pulse* package from the package archives used by `core22`
+- `override-pull` runs *apt-get* to download the *libcanberra-pulse* package from the `core22` package archives
-- `override-build` runs *dpkg* to extract the contents of the downloaded package to the part's installation directory
+- `override-build` runs *dpkg* to extract the contents of the downloaded package to the `sound-support` part's installation directory, ready to be bundled in the snap

 We set the `plugin` to `nil` as we don't want Snapcraft to take any actions other than those listed in our custom *stage* and *prime* steps.

+--

 Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations in the `/usr` directory, rather than the actual locations of those files in our snap.
 We can add a `layout` section to create links between the *expected* and *actual* locations: